 Gretchen Dobson, Ed.D., Global Strategist, Gretchen Dobson LLC

-With over 22 years of experience in higher education and constituent relations, Dr. Gretchen Dobson is the leading global alumni relations consultant who develops international advancement programs for educational institutions and non-profit organizations around the world.
-Her specialty services include strategic planning, campaign management, international student-alumni programs, volunteer management, and special event facilitation for clients with particular needs outside their home country.
-Dobson also provides professional coaching for international alumni relations, development, and academic officers new to global engagement practices.
+With over 23 years of experience in higher education and constituent relations, Dr. Gretchen Dobson is a leading global alumni relations consultant who develops international advancement programs for educational institutions and non-profit organizations around the world.
+Her specialty services include international alumni relations strategy, international alumni and academic partnerships, international student-alumni programs, and volunteer management for groups of all sizes and backgrounds.
+Dobson also provides professional coaching for international alumni relations, development, admissions and academic officers new to global engagement practices.

 Benefits of working with Gretchen Dobson LLC